 the targeted year-month release using the naming format

-Docker CE releases of a year-month branch are supported with patches as needed for 7 months after the first year-month general availability release.
-Docker EE releases are supported for 24 months after the first year-month general availability release.
+Docker Engine releases of a year-month branch are supported with patches as needed for 7 months after the first year-month general availability release.

 This means bug reports and backports to release branches are assessed until the end-of-life date.

 After the year-month branch has reached end-of-life, the branch may be deleted from the repository.

 Backports to the Docker products are prioritized by the Docker company.
 A Docker employee or repository maintainer will endeavour to ensure sensible bugfixes make it into active releases.